 How can we build – or rebuild – a collective culture that is able to both respect difference and draw us together to work for the common good?

-In association with Merchant Taylors’ School, we welcome Rabbi Lord Jonathan Sacks to discuss the release of his new book: “Morality, why we need it and how to find it”
+In association with Merchant Taylors’ School, we welcome Rabbi Lord Jonathan Sacks to discuss the release of his new book: “Morality: Restoring the Common Good in Divided Times.”

 The book examines themes such as lifelong learning, thanksgiving, family life, community, and a culture of positive argument in place of destructive conflict.
 We will hear him speak about finding a positive way forward whilst weighing up the realities and challenges of the present day.